 In X5, Squid Adler/Volt Kraken talks about how X killed Octopardo.
 Yes, it was a tragedy what happened to poor — wait, who's Octopardo?
 Turns out he's referring to Launch Octopus, using a mistransliteration of his Japanese name: Launcher Octopuld.

 Dub Name Change: Most of the Mavericks (Icy Penguigo to Chill Penguin, Storm Eagleed to Storm Eagle, etc).
-The name of the rogue Maverick from the first, third, and eighth games got his name changed from Vava (which would be pronounced in Japanese roughly like "Boba", as in Boba Fett, of whom he's an Expy) to Vile (in fact, the reason they couldn't just call him "Boba" outright was because of trademark issues, so they had to spell it Vava).
-The name change resorting to "Vile" had, in turn, an effect on the following series (especially since Zero was created by Dr. Wily).
+The name of the rogue Maverick from the first, third, and eighth games got his name changed from Vava (which would be pronounced in Japanese roughly like "Boba", as in Boba Fett whose Expy he is) to Vile in the English version.
+(In fact, the reason they couldn't just call him "Boba" outright was because of trademark issues, so they had to spell it Vava).
+The name change in English resorting to "Vile" had, in turn, an effect on the following series (especially since Zero was created by Dr. Wily).

 And in fact, the term "Maverick."
 They were called "Irregulars" in Japan, though this is probably because the noun "irregular" in English refers to non-conventional or private military forces of the type usually employed by governments (which might be a good description of the organization to which the heroes belong), something wholly unlike what the Japanese name was supposed to mean.